bvalosek/robo/README.md

 # Robo

 Great things have small beginnings.
+Again.

 ## What is Robo?

-Robo is a Javascript framework that is effectively a combination of micro-libraries, opinionated classes and patterns, and prescriptive project structure and build steps.
+Robo is a frontend Coffeescript framework that is effectively a combination of micro-libraries, opinionated classes and patterns, and prescriptive project structure and build steps.

-Make killer frontend apps.

 ## Framework Components